blues32767/Google-Forms-Pre-fill-URL-ID-Finder/README.md

 - 🔍 Quick lookup of form field names and entry IDs (e.g., entry.1234567890)
 - 📋 One-click copy of field information
 - ✨ Clear indication of required fields
+-  ✏️Generate prefilled URL with answers
 - 🎯 Intuitive user interface
 - 💡 Instant copy confirmation
-- 🔗 Prefilled URL generation support
-- ✏️ Real-time prefill testing

 ## How to Use